 - 1. A Paint Review or Roof Color Review requires a completed Paint/Roof Color Application.
 Note: A change of roof material requires a Minor Change application and fee. - 2.
-An ARC Paint/Roof Color application must be completed, which includes Authentic manufacturer's material/color chips must be sent to the ARC office by agenda deadline date.
-The Paint/Roof Color Application is available in the Forms section.

-- 3. Once a painting project has commenced on a structure, it must be completed within three months (90 days).
-(Note: This includes power washing and prep work that has removed any exterior finish.) - 4.
+Authentic manufacturer's material/color chips must be sent to the ARC office by agenda deadline date. - 3.
+Once a painting project has commenced on a structure, it must be completed within three months (90 days).
+This includes power washing and prep work that has removed any exterior finish. - 4.
 Retaining siding in an unfinished state is not allowed unless the original approval from the ARC was for unfinished siding.